wvanderp/notes/projects/osrs-map/osrs map.md

 ## Current problems

-how the hell do we work the the caches
+How the hell do we work the the caches

 ## useful links

 <https://archive.openrs2.org/>
-to find cashes
+To find cashes

 <https://docs.rs/rs2-cache/latest/rs2cache/all.html>
-for cache reading
+For cache reading

 <https://oldschool.runescape.wiki/w/RuneScape:Map>
-documentation from osrs wiki
+Documentation from osrs wiki

 <https://docs.google.com/document/d/1xv7iVBkG6eWDrXFhIYi77AVodJc0D-4Aqn0ncZXKJfw/edit#heading=h.kk1966kbedef>
-a doc describing the process of creating the map in general and some other ideas
+A doc describing the process of creating the map in general and some other ideas